rochabr/AmazonLocationDemoiOS/README.md

 xed .
 ```

-2. Open awsconfiguration.json and add the following lines to the end of the file:
+2. Open awsconfiguration.json and add the following lines to the end of the file, adding the proper region:

 ```json
 "Location": {